dmgilmour/Oakland-Oligarch/UserStories.md

 As a player of "Oakland Oligarchy",
-I would like to have currancy, so that I can have a starting resource, a distinct win/loss condition, and clear metrics of progress
+I would like to have currency, so that I can have a starting resource, a distinct win/loss condition, and clear metrics of progress.

 As a player of OO,
 I would like to have some player customizability,